freestylsoccer/logos/README.md

 2. Using wrapped ether as an example, you would add this to the etheruem folder, and it should be named by the token address, and extension should be jpg. e.g. 0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2.jpg

-# Clear cache for one network
+# Clear cache for one network by chainId

-node . clear:network ethereum
+node . clear:network 250

 # Clear cache for all networks